20th Anniversary Solidarity Quilt

 The Grandmothers to Grandmothers Campaign is a community of like-minded grandmothers and grandothers in Canada, the U.K., and Australia.
 They raise funds for Stephen Lewis Foundation partners who support grandmothers and children in communities affected by the HIV epidemic.

-From June, the quilt is once again travelling across Canada!
-The collective effort of more than 300 grandmothers, this remarkable work of textile art will inspire grandmothers, grandothers, and their communities.
+The quilt has travelled across Canada!
+The collective effort of more than 300 grandmothers, this remarkable work of textile art continues to inspire grandmothers, grandothers, and their communities.
 It holds the story of what becomes possible when women gather, connect, and share their resources, creativity, and compassion.

 The 20th Anniversary Commemorative Solidarity Quilt will visit at least 35 communities across Canada, where grandmothers groups are volunteering to host the quilt for an exciting array of community-building activities.
 The quilt will hang in libraries, city halls, quilting shops, and museums, from Halifax, Nova Scotia to Victoria, British Columbia.
 It will make appearances at special, signature events planned in Toronto, Winnipeg, and Vancouver.